omritsa/aws-costs-reports/README.md

 ## Getting Started:

+1. Create the dynamodb table using `python3 create_dynamodb_table.py`.
+2. Insert an item into the dynamodb table and duplicate it as many as you need `python3 insert_data_to_dynamodb.py`.
+3. Create a new slack app over https://api.slack.com/apps and configure webhooks per individuals and/or channels as desired.
-1. Update the `AWS_REGION` variable to your primary AWS region.
+4. Update the `AWS_REGION` variable to your primary AWS region.
-2. Set the `DYNAMO_TABLE_NAME` variable to your DynamoDB table name.
+5. Set the `DYNAMO_TABLE_NAME` variable to your DynamoDB table name.
-3. Execute the main script using `python3 lambda_handler.py`.
+6. Execute the main script using `python3 lambda_handler.py`.

 ## Dependencies: